Ayhan Alman de la Osa - MBACP Gestalt Therapist

 - Post-traumatic stress disorder (PTSD)

-Wednesdays & Thursdays I work in Acton.
-My office is easy to reach with public transport from surrounding areas like Richmond, Chiswick, Hammersmith, Ealing, Shepherd’s Bush, Hounslow, etc:
+I work Saturdays in Acton which is easy reach with public transport from surrounding areas like Richmond, Chiswick, Hammersmith, Ealing, Shepherd’s Bush, Hounslow, etc:

 - via Bus (70, 207, 266, 427, 607, E3)